-Stocks with high volatility are especially risky for investors close to retirement age—the possibility of losing money quickly is combined with a lack of time to recover any losses.
-While it’s possible to make money on volatile stocks, and some volatility is OK if overall returns justify it, most investors would be better off searching for stocks with relatively low volatility and a track record of steady, positive returns.
+Stocks with high volatility are especially risky for investors close to retirement age due to the possibility of quickly losing money quickly combined with a lack of time to recover any losses.
+While it’s possible to make money on volatile stocks, and some volatility is OK if the overall returns justify it, most investors would be better off searching for stocks with relatively low volatility and a track record of steady, positive returns.

-Stocks with low volatility aren’t always easy to spot, but they can be found as long as you have a good understanding of what volatility is and how it can be measured.
+Stocks with low volatility aren’t always easy to spot, but they can be found as long as you understand what volatility is and how it can be measured.

-To help explain volatility and why it matters, let’s examine two imaginary stocks and their five-year annual returns.
+To help explain volatility and why it matters, let’s examine two imaginary stocks and their annual returns over three years.

 Year 1: +11%